Engineered Wood Flooring

 The Engineered Wood Brands We Stock

-We deliberately keep the engineered wood brand list short.
-Two collections, picked to cover the full range of project types between them.
+We deliberately keep the engineered wood brand list short: two collections picked to cover the full range of project types between them.

 V4 Wood Flooring is the premium British design-led brand we stock alongside GF.
-Five collections — Alpine, Deco, Driftwood, Heritage and Tundra — covering wide-board planks, herringbone, chevron, XL herringbone, extra-long brushed boards and a heritage-led traditional range.
-V4 has the broadest format library of any engineered wood brand on the UK market, and is the brand we recommend when the format itself is part of the design brief.
+Five collections: Alpine, Deco, Driftwood, Heritage and Tundra, covering wide-board planks, herringbone, chevron, XL herringbone, extra-long brushed boards and a heritage-led traditional range.
+V4 has the broadest format library of any engineered wood brand on the UK market and is the brand we recommend when the format itself is part of the design brief.
 Sold on a Request a Price basis.

 GF or V4: Which Brand is Right for You?